firemodels/smv/Manuals/SMV_User_Guide/SMV_Lua_Guide.md

 plot.DV(plotDir, hrrDV, "HRR")
 ```

-This code accesses the CHID_hrr.csv file (the `case.csvs['hrr']` part) and takes
+This code accesses the CHID\_hrr.csv file (the `case.csvs['hrr']` part) and
-the 'HRR' vector from that file (the `.vectors['HRR']` part), and then plots it
+takes the 'HRR' vector from that file (the `.vectors['HRR']` part), and then
-using the funciton plotDV.
-The CSV API assumes that the first vector of every
+plots it using the funciton plotDV.
+The CSV API assumes that the first vector of
-CSV file is the 'x' vector, which for FDS is usualy Time.
+every CSV file is the 'x' vector, which for FDS is usualy Time.

-The plotDV funciton is not currently included by default with Smokeview in order
-to not push a particular plotting library, but as the Lua engine executes a full
-programming language, any plotting software can be called, with the Lua engine
-providing the relevant data.
+By default the plot library will use gnuplot if it is available on your system.

 As full programming engine all kinds of other post processing can occur.